RamyaSelvaraj29/amazon-product-recommender/README.md

 # amazon-product-recommender
 ## Overview
-Online shopping has become a core part of our lives, but it comes with one major drawback: information overload.
+Online shopping has become a core part of our lives, but it comes with one major drawback, information overload.
 When a customer searches for something like “good headphones for Zoom calls under $150”, they are bombarded with hundreds of options, most of which are irrelevant.
 Standard keyword search engines fail to understand intent, leaving the user to manually filter and compare.

 This project aims to solve that by building a Smart Retail Assistant: a system that combines semantic AI search with structured filters and natural language explanations.
 It’s designed to feel like having a smart shopping assistant who understands what you mean, finds the best products, and explains why they are worth considering.